Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Consider Fringe Benefits For Your Employees —

-Increasing wages for employees can drive up employment tax expenses.
+Raising employee salaries may lead to increased employment tax costs.
 Explore the possibility of offering fringe benefits instead of wage raises.
 Possible fringe benefits that may reduce tax liabilities are health insurance, group life insurance, childcare assistance, transport reimbursements, meals, family or medical leave, and continuing education reimbursement.

 - Look into Carryover Deductions —

-If certain deductions aren’t usable this year, you may be able to apply them in a different tax year.
+If certain deductions can’t be claimed this year, it may be possible to carry them forward into a future tax year.
 Examples of carryover deductions include home office expenses, net operating losses, business credits, and capital losses.

 Tax laws for businesses are constantly evolving.
 One advantage of working with a professional Anchorage, AK tax planner is that they will collaborate with you and your tax professional to find ways to improve long-term financial success.